Skip to content

-Last updated: May 20, 2026
+Last updated: June 20, 2026

 Bottom line

 If you are a single mother in New York and need emergency help, start with the problem that cannot wait: food, shelter, rent, heat, safety, health care, or child care.
-In most of New York, cash assistance, SNAP, and many emergency requests start through myBenefits or your county Department of Social Services.
-In New York City, many benefit and emergency cash requests start through ACCESS HRA.
+In most of New York, cash assistance, SNAP, HEAP, and many emergency requests start through myBenefits or your county Department of Social Services.
+In New York City, many benefit and emergency cash requests start through ACCESS HRA or HRA.

 If you need help today

-- Danger or medical emergency: Call 911.
+• Danger or medical emergency: Call 911.

-- No safe place to sleep: In NYC, call 311 and ask about shelter.
+• No safe place to sleep: In NYC, call 311 and ask about shelter.
 Families with children use the DHS family shelter process.
 Outside NYC, call your county DSS or 211.

-- Domestic violence or unsafe relationship: Call 911 if you are in danger.
-You can also contact the New York State Domestic and Sexual Violence Hotline at 1-800-942-6906, text 844-997-2121, or use the state hotline.
+• Domestic violence: Call 911 if you are in immediate danger.
+If you can use a safer phone, call the New York State Domestic and Sexual Violence Hotline at 800-942-6906, text 844-997-2121, or use the state hotline chat.

 Where to start in New York

 Do not wait until you understand every program.
 Pick the door that fits your most urgent need and start there.
-If more than one need is urgent, apply for food and cash help the same day, then call about rent, utilities, or safety help.
+If more than one need is urgent, apply for food and cash help the same day, then call about rent, utilities, shelter, or safety help.

 Quick help table

-| If this is the crisis | Best first step | What to ask for |
+If this is the crisis Best first step What to ask for Reality check

 Rent, eviction, and shelter

-Utility shutoff, heat, and cooling help
+Utilities, HEAP, heat, and cooling

-Also call the utility company the same day.
-Ask for a payment agreement, medical protection if someone in the home has a serious health condition, and any low-income discount or hardship program.
-For more bill help, see ASMOM’s bill help guide.
+If you have a shutoff notice or no heat, call the utility company the same day.
+Ask for a payment agreement, medical protection if someone in the home has a serious health condition, budget billing, and low-income discounts.
+Then call your local DSS or HEAP contact to ask whether any local help is still open.

 Child care so you can work, train, or attend school